Son of Flubber: Plot

 Professor Ned Brainard's discovery of Flubber has not quite brought him or his college the riches he thought.

 The Pentagon has declared his discovery "top secret" and the IRS has slapped him with a huge tax bill, even though he has yet to receive any money from his invention.
 Ned thinks he may have found the solution in the form of "Flubbergas", or the "son of Flubber", which can actually change the weather.
-His wife Betsy becomes fed up with all the stress and files for divorce; the professor's old rival, Professor Shelby, starts trying to woo her again.

-Brainard's experiments with a ray projector device are making it rain inside people's houses all over town.
-When Brainard feels threatened by Professor Shelby's attentions towards his wife, Brainard uses it to make it rain insides Shelby's car, complete with thunder and lightning, to frighten the man, causing his car to crash right into the same police car that he wrecked in the Absent-Minded Professor.

-The Flubbergas also helps Medfield College's football team win an important game, but it has one unfortunate side effect: Flubbergas only works on makeshift clouds, but when it comes to real clouds, there is no rain at all, instead, it shatters the glass all over town.
+Brainard's experiments with the ray projector make it rain in his kitchen and in his garage, but it has one unfortunate side effect: Flubbergas only works on makeshift clouds, but when it comes to real clouds, there is no rain at all, instead, it shatters the glass all over town.
 This places Brainard on the lam from Alonzo P. Hawk, who is planning to close Medfield College, and whose insurance company must pay the claims for the broken glass.
 Mr. Hawk traces the damage to Ned, and threatens legal action after Ned rejects his offer to become partners in a glass company scam.

-At home, Ned's wife Betsy is jealous of the attentions lavished on him by an old high school girlfriend Shelby brings around to help him win Betsy's affections.
-She dumps Shelby after Ned is arrested.
+Meanwhile, at home, Ned's wife Betsy is fed up with the stress of their financial situation and jealous of the attentions lavished on him by an old high school girlfriend Shelby brings around while Shelby starts trying to woo her again.
+When Brainard feels threatened by Professor Shelby's attentions towards his wife, Brainard uses it to make it rain inside Shelby's car, complete with thunder and lightning, to frighten the man, causing his car to flood with water inside, and to crash right into the same police car that he wrecked in the Absent-Minded Professor.

+After Flubbergas is used to help Medfield win a football game over their rival Rutland, Betsy dumps Shelby when Ned is arrested over the glass breaking.

 On trial, Ned's future seems hopeless as he is faced with the various property damage lawsuit.
 A prosecutor urges Ned to return to his classroom and give up his science experiments.
 However, the county agricultural extension agent shows the court that crops all around the town have experienced accelerated growth because of Ned's experiments, because of what the agent names "Dry Rain".

 The professor is acquitted and he and Betsy are reunited.

 Driving home in their flying car, Betsy tells Ned she is now crazy about his science experiments, and soon they share a kiss.
 In the last scene, the football filled with Flubbergas flies into outer space.

 Cast

-Production notes

 This is a film in which Ed Wynn and his son Keenan Wynn appear together.
 They also each appeared in The Absent Minded Professor.